buildbot/buildbot/master/docs/developer/pull-request.rst

 .. note::

-   See ​`this github guide <https://help.github.com/en/articles/fork-a-repo>`_ which offers a more generic description of this process.
+   See `this github guide <https://help.github.com/en/articles/fork-a-repo>`_ which offers a more generic description of this process.

 * Sign up for a free account at ​http://github.com, if you don't already have one.